-I am always willing to discuss your grades with you.
-To challenge a grade, you must meet with me during office hours or make an appointment within one week of the assignment being returned to you.
+I am always willing to discuss your grades with you, but I will not do so during class time.
+To challenge a grade, you must meet virtually with me during office hours or make an appointment within one week of the assignment being returned to you.
 When we meet, you must present your concerns in writing and attach the graded speech, paper, or exam.
 Please note that a challenge may result in grades being raised or lowered.